Meet Our Board Members

 Dr. Horton's teaching experiences include elementary and secondary private and public schools as well as graduate and undergraduate university courses specifically focused on multicultural education, curriculum and instructional design and qualitative research methodologies.
 She has served on the QM board for the last two years.

-Dr. Karen Rege joined Hartford Community College in 2015 as the Director of eLearning and Instructional Resources.
+Dr. Karen Rege joined Harford Community College in 2015 as the Director of eLearning and Instructional Resources.
 Dr. Rege holds a B.Mus. from the Hartt School of Music, an M.A. in Musicology from the University of Michigan, an M.S. in Library Science from Drexel University, and an Ed.D. in Educational Leadership with a specialization in Educational Technology from the University of Delaware.
 In addition, she has been a candidate as a Fulbright Specialist and alumni of the Institute of Emerging Leaders in Online Learning.
 In 2016, she was invited to join the Online Learning Consortium's Leadership Network.

-With more than 18 year's in higher education, including serving as the director of several college libraries and serving as adjunct faculty for both graduate and undergraduate courses in Library Science and Music that were delivered both face-to-face and online, Dr. Rege now oversees online learning and faculty development at Hartford Community College.
+With more than 18 year's in higher education, including serving as the director of several college libraries and serving as adjunct faculty for both graduate and undergraduate courses in Library Science and Music that were delivered both face-to-face and online, Dr. Rege now oversees online learning and faculty development at Harford Community College.
 Current projects and expertise include strategic planning for growth in online programs, development of a faculty Center for Excellence in teaching and Learning, open educational resource initiatives, and accessibility.

 Director, Morgan Online, Morgan State University